Tomoli75/audio/play.md

 ## Track

 This is not shown to the user, and acts as the audio's group.
-This can be anything, yet the words "music", "sfx" and "speech" are preferred.
+This can be anything, yet the words "music", "sfx" and "dialogue" are preferred.

 ## Loop